prince0609/chatbot/readme.md

-echo "# 🤖 ChatGPT Bot App
+# 🤖 ChatGPT Bot App

 A chatbot using Node.js, Express, Bootstrap, and OpenRouter API to demonstrate how to integrate LLM API.